 Tools and Resources for Women Tradies

-Numerous resources are available for women looking to thrive in the trades.
-Websites like Tradeswomen Australia, EWI Trades, and The Lady Tradies offer valuable insights, support, and a sense of community.
+Websites like Tradeswomen Australia, Women in Trades New Zealand and The Lady Tradies offer valuable insights, support, and a sense of community.

 Empowering Women to Excel in the Trades